The 3 best sports documentaries to watch on Netflix this weekend (after you've binged Drive to Survive)

 Made with the cooperation of Michael’s family, Schumacher offers fans an intimate, unflinching glimpse of the man behind the legend.

-Also, try: Not a documentary but Rush, which focuses on the 1970s Formula 1 rivalry between James Hunt and Niki Lauda, does not require you to be remotely interested in cars to entertain.
-Racing does, of course, feature heavily and forms many of the film’s most exhilarating scenes.
-Still, the juxtaposition of the drivers’ characters and lifestyles – portrayed brilliantly and comically by Chris Hemsworth and Daniel Brül – is as captivating as their actions on the track, if not more so.
+Also try: It's not a documentary but Rush, which focuses on the 1970s Formula 1 rivalry between James Hunt and Niki Lauda, does not require you to be remotely interested in cars to entertain.
+Racing does, of course, feature heavily and forms many of the film’s most exhilarating scenes, but the juxtaposition of the drivers’ characters and lifestyles – portrayed brilliantly and comically by Chris Hemsworth and Daniel Brül – is as captivating as their actions on the track, if not more so.

 MORE